awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 If a task is run manually and not as part of a service, it continues its lifecycle regardless of its health status\.
 For tasks that are part of a service, if the task reports as unhealthy, then the task is stopped and the service scheduler replaces it\.
 The following are notes about container health check support:
 + Container health checks require version 1\.17\.0 or greater of the Amazon ECS container agent\.
 For more information, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.
 + Container health checks are supported for Fargate tasks if you're using Linux platform version 1\.1\.0 or later\.
 For more information, see [AWS Fargate platform versions](platform_versions.md)\.
-+ Container health checks aren't supported for tasks that are part of a service that is configured to use a Classic Load Balancer\.
 `command`
 A string array representing the command that the container runs to determine if it's healthy\.
 The string array can start with `CMD` to run the command arguments directly, or `CMD-SHELL` to run the command with the container's default shell\.
 If neither is specified, `CMD` is used\.
 When registering a task definition in the AWS Management Console, use a comma separated list of commands, which are converted to a string after the task definition is created\.
 An example input for a health check is the following\.